bruno-kwemoi/zero_day/README.md

 # Project Title

-my first school Project as a software engineer at Holberton
+My first school Project as a software engineer at Holberton